Stompers (toy): Generation (Tyco)

-Tyco took over Stomper production in 1987.
+Tyco acquired Schaper in late 1986 and continued Stomper production for 1987.
 The only new line was Diving Devils, which worked on land, on water, and under water.
 Water Demons, Speedsters, 4x4s, Mini 4x4s, and All-Terrain Vehicles continued, as did the larger Stomper Bully monster truck.
-The 4x4s now included "road blocks," small pieces that allowed the creation of an obstacle course.
+The 4x4s now included "road blocks", small pieces that allowed the creation of an obstacle course.
 Stomper Overdrives were modified to become Stomper R/C. Tyco continued this line-up almost completely unchanged for 1988.
-After 1988, Stompers would not be produced until 1992.
+After 1988, Stompers were removed from production until 1992.

 Generation (DreamWorks)

 Produced in 1992.
 New models included a military line called Stormers, Earthquake Alley and Authentic.

 Generation (Peachtree Playthings)

 Produced from 1997 to 1999.
 New models included Road Kill, Work Force, Battle Ready, X-Treme Street.
 The company moved onto a new product "Shifters" a copycat Stomper that was 1/4" wider.

 Generation (Tinco Toys)

 Produced in 2001 and 2002.
 (Tinco was actually the production company for all of the licensed manufacturers.)